JoshLudahl/Tokenator/README.md

 * Clean interface
 * Easy to use toggles for character inclusion
 * Easy to use slider for password length
-* Generating a password automatically copies it to the clipboard
+* Click to copy generated password to your clipboard
 * Hybrid dark/light theme utilizing softer, less dramatic colors
 * Generate passwords ranging 1-100 in length, 8 is set as the default
 * Customize which characters to use